 Located on the outskirts of the ancient city of Caesarea, it hides the underwater archaeological remains of King Herod’s harbor.

-About fifteen kilometers further north, Neve Yam rock pools and HaBonim Beach creeks are also good options.
-Other small, wild coves, also fine for snorkeling when the sea is calm, are found just south of the beach.
+About 9 miles further north, Neve Yam rock pools and HaBonim Beach creeks are also good options.
+Other small, wild coves, also fine for snorkeling when the sea is calm, are located just south of the beach.

-Located about 3 miles from the border with Lebanon, near Nahariya, Achziv is another prime spot – perhaps the best on this part of the coast.
+About 3 miles from the border with Lebanon, near Nahariya, Achziv is another prime spot, perhaps the best on this part of the coast.
 With its beaches and rocky areas protected by a marine reserve, it is an ideal place to discover Mediterranean marine life.

 The Mediterranean and the Red Sea are two completely different marine ecosystems, with distinct environments and species.